 Coze is a next-generation AI app development platform.
 It supports zero-code building, debugging, and publishing as apps or programs on social media, primarily targeting companies and individual developers.

-In its early stages, Coze lacked a complete design system, forcing designers to either heavily modify assets from other projects or create everything from scratch.
+Moreover, in its early stages, Coze lacked a complete design system, forcing designers to either heavily modify assets from other projects or create everything from scratch.
 This led to inefficiencies and inconsistencies in the final deliverables.

-Coze Design System includes
+Establish and maintain the Coze Design System

 Color

-Currently, color variables have covered all designs, enabling switching between light and dark modes with “one-click”.
+Currently, color variables have covered all designs.

 .